hc825b/hc825b.github.io/_pages/researches.md

 Project Website: <https://cyphyhouse.github.io>

-I joined the CyPhyHouse team since Summer 2018 and primarily collaborated with Ritika at that time.
+I joined the CyPhyHouse team since Summer 2018 and primarily collaborated with Ritwika at that time.
 CyPhyHouse aims to provide programming, debugging, and deployment for *distributed robotic applications (DRAs)*.
-Users can develope distributed applications using the high-level, hardware-agnostic, event driven Koord programming language included with CyPhyHouse, without requiring deep expertise in controller design or distributed network protocols.
+Users can develop distributed applications using the high-level, hardware-agnostic, event driven Koord programming language included with CyPhyHouse, without requiring deep expertise in controller design or distributed network protocols.

 One key abstraction provided by the Koord language is *synchronous logically*.
 That is, Koord program language aims to provide a synchronous round-based semantics though physically running on a distributed asynchronous multi-robot system.